 Conservatory Professional Highlights:

 Matthew Herman’s compositions have been played throughout the United States and abroad.
-Performances of his woodwind sonatas have taken place at the International Double Reed Conference, the International Clarinet Festival, and at the Weill Recital Hall of Carnegie Hall.
-He has served as composer-in-residence on several occasions, including Scranton University in 2007 and Central Dauphin School District in 2009.
+Performances of their woodwind sonatas have taken place at the International Double Reed Conference, the International Clarinet Festival, and at the Weill Recital Hall of Carnegie Hall.
+They have served as composer-in-residence on several occasions, including Scranton University in 2007 and Central Dauphin School District in 2009.

 B.M., The College of Wooster; M.M., Bowling Green State University; D.M.A., Temple University